nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/jupyterlab_docs/readme.md

 ```python
 from programmer import AsicProgrammer
 ```
-The user guides of the TouchComm and AsicProgrammer Python modules containing detailed usage and API information can be found in the Documentation section of the WebDS category.
+The user guides for the TouchComm and AsicProgrammer Python modules containing detailed usage and API information can be found in the Documentation section of the WebDS category.

 ### WebDS